jackderemiah/jackderemiah/README.md

 You can click the Preview link to take a look at your changes.
 --->

-- hey!
-I'm @jackderemiah 😎
+😎 hey!
+I'm @jackderemiah

-- interested in web and iOS development
+  - I'm interested in web and iOS development

-- 🌱 currently learning networks
+  - 🌱 I'm currently learning networks